harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/tanzu/tanzu-app-services-quickstart.md

    * Azure Artifacts
    * Jenkins
 * Before you create a TAS pipeline in Harness, make sure that you have the **Continuous Delivery** module in your Harness account.
 For more information, go to [create organizations and projects](/docs/platform/organizations-and-projects/create-an-organization/).
-* Your Harness delegate profile must have [CF CLI v7, `autoscaler`, and `Create-Service-Push` plugins](#install-cloud-foundry-command-line-interface-cf-cli-on-your-harness-delegate) added to it.
+* Your Harness Delegate profile must have [CF CLI v7, `autoscaler`, and `Create-Service-Push` plugins](#install-cloud-foundry-command-line-interface-cf-cli-on-your-harness-delegate) added to it.
 * For the test connection in the connector, Harness uses the CF SDK to get the list of organizations.
 If the credentials are correct, you get a list of organizations.
 Otherwise, the connection fails.
 For more information, see the [Cloud Foundry documentation](https://apidocs.cloudfoundry.org/196/organizations/list_all_organizations.html).

 ## Connect to a TAS provider